 Kazakhstan is the largest of the Central Asian Republics and the ninth-largest country in the world, covering some 2.7 million square kilometres.
 It is bordered by Russia to the north, the Caspian Sea to the south-west, Turkmenistan, Uzbekistan and the Kyrgyz Republic to the south, and China to the east.

 Kazakhstan gained its independence from the former Soviet Union on 16 December 1991.
-In 1998, the capital was moved from the south eastern city of Almaty to the northern city of Astana (known at the time as Akmola).
+In 1998, the capital was moved from the south eastern city of Almaty to the northern city of Astana.

-The current population of Kazakhstan is 18 million people, of which 63 per cent are ethnic Kazakhs.
+The current population of Kazakhstan is 17.4 million people, of which 63 per cent are ethnic Kazakhs.
 There is also a sizeable Russian community (23 per cent of the population) and smaller communities of Uzbeks, Ukrainians, Uighurs, Tartars and Germans.
-Kazakhstan’s population is again slowly rising following mass emigration of minorities during the post-independence period.
-Religious affiliation is split between Islam (70 per cent of the population) and Russian Orthodox (26 per cent) according to 2009 census.
+Religious affiliation is split between Islam (70 per cent of the population) and Russian Orthodox (26 per cent) according to a 2009 census.

 The national language, Kazakh, is a Turkic language and is thus akin to the Kyrgyz, Uzbek, Tatar, Turkmen and Uighur languages spoken across Central Asia.
 Kazakh has a well-established community of speakers in Kyrgyzstan and Tajikistan as well as in Mongolia, China and Iran.
 It can be written in Cyrillic, Latin or Arabic script.
 Russian is extensively used for administrative and technical purposes, and is still a first language for a significant proportion of the population.

 Kazakhstan is a member of numerous multilateral organisations including the United Nations (UN), Organisation of Islamic Cooperation (OIC), Shanghai Cooperation Organisation (SCO), North Atlantic Cooperation Council (NACC), Commonwealth of Independent States (CIS), Collective Security Treaty Organisation (CSTO) and the Organisation for Security and Cooperation in Europe (OSCE).
 It was the OSCE Chair in 2010, holding the first OSCE Summit for 11 years in Astana that year.
-Kazakhstan is currently seeking membership in the World Trade Organisation (WTO).
+Kazakhstan joined the World Trade Organization on 30 November 2015.

 Kazakhstan is a presidential republic where power rests almost entirely with the President.
 Kazakhstan has had two constitutions since independence.
 The first gave the President wide-ranging powers.
 The second, approved by referendum in 1995, further strengthened the President’s role by abolishing the position of Vice-President.
 Kazakhstan’s constitution provides for a Prime Minister and a deputy Prime Minister, both appointed by the President.